zhk3r/wsl/README.md

 sh -c "$(curl -fsSL https://raw.githubusercontent.com/zhk3r/wsl/master/ubuntu.sh)"
 </pre>

-This install zsh+oms (our shell) autosuggestions and syntax autohighlighting, my check.sh function and all dependencies.
+This install zsh+oms (our shell) autosuggestions and syntax autohighlighting, dependencies in terms of dig, curl, awk, openssl, whois and more.

 Type ```exec zsh``` to restart the shell to ensure everything went according to plan :)